maiamcc/ghsite_source/source/_posts/2017-06-17-what-are-interfaces.markdown

 }
 ```

 If an object has all of the methods required for an interface, we say that that object *implements* (or satisfies) that interface.
 In this case, both `octopus` and `slug` implement `oozer` because they both have `ooze()` methods.
-The compiler can check this for us, so we know that anything we pass into `oozeAttack` has an `ooze()` method and won’t break out code—in stark contrast to the example above, where we could pass in *literally anything* and just had to pray that it wouldn’t cause a panic.
+The compiler can check this for us, so we know that anything we pass into `oozeAttack` has an `ooze()` method and won’t break our code—in stark contrast to the example above, where we could pass in *literally anything* and just had to pray that it wouldn’t cause a panic at runtime.

 ### Okay, But What Is an `interface{}`?